Our History Sumas First Nation.

 They were going to rise so high that they needed to get their biggest canoes ready.
 He told them to make strong rope because the water is going to come up so high that they will need to tie their canoes to safety.

-He told them they needed to go to the top of Sumas Mountain as it is a place where they can tie their canoes.
-Sumas Mountain had fresh spring water and there was plenty of food up that they can use to survive while the waters were high.
+He told them they needed to go to the top of Sumas Mountain, as it was a place where they could tie their canoes.
+Sumas Mountain had fresh spring water, and there was plenty of food available for them to survive while the waters were high.

 It’s been said that some of the people listened to his advice about the flood and some didn’t.
 The ones that didn’t tried to go to other mountains that they say were as high as Sumas Mountain but those people didn’t survive because those mountains didn’t have the food or water supply that Sumas Mountain once had.